norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 * Advantage:
     * Rectangular data set easier to analyze
 * Disadvantage:
-    * "Both seductive and dangerous"" (Little and Rubin)
+    * "Both seductive and dangerous" (Little and Rubin)
     * Can understate uncertainty due to missing values.
     * Can induce bias if imputing under the wrong model.